25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 ## Local Storage

 **`localStorage`** API stores information as a key-value pair inside the browser.
-This data persists even after the page is reloaded.
+This data persists even after the page is reloaded

 You can set, retrieve, and delete an item: